solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_00_Intro_MySQL.md

 ### Cloud PaaS

-MySQL databases can be deployed on public cloud platforms by utilizing VMs, container runtimes and Kubernetes.
+MySQL databases can be deployed on public cloud platforms by utilizing VMs, container runtimes, and Kubernetes.
 However, these platforms require a middle ground of customer management.
 If a fully managed environment is required, cloud providers offer their own managed MySQL products, such as Amazon RDS for MySQL and Google Cloud SQL for MySQL.
 Microsoft Azure offers Azure Database for MySQL.